The cPanel & WHM Update Configuration File - cpupdate.conf

 You can specify either of the following value types:

-• A release tier name (edge, current, release, stable, or lts), to ensure that your server always uses the appropriate version for that tier.
+- A release tier name (edge,current,release,stable, orlts), to ensure that your server always uses the appropriate version for that tier.

-You must enter version 94 or greater if you are specifying a version number.
-Specifying a version number prior to 94 will cause the installation to fail.
+- A cPanel & WHM version number, to specify an exact version (for example, 118,11.118, or118.123.45)Warning:You must enter supported version number.
+Specifying an unsupported version number will cause the installation to fail.
 For more information, read our Product Versions and the Release Process documentation.

 For example:

-For the latest information on cPanel & WHM version numbers and tiers, see the Latest cPanel & WHM Builds (All Architectures) table in the cPanel Downloads page.
+CPANEL=releaseFor the latest information on cPanel & WHM version numbers and tiers, see the Latest cPanel & WHM Builds (All Architectures) table in the cPanel Downloads page.

 RPMUP